fabianw96/fabianw96/README.md

 - 👋 Hi, I’m Fabian
 - 👀 I’m interested in Game Development, Front- and Back-end Development and Design!
-- 🌱 I’m currently learning JS, Vue(Nuxt and Pinia) and Python!
+- 🌱 I’m currently learning JS, Vue.js, Nuxt.js!
+- 🐍 Also I'm re-discovering my love for Python!

 <!---
 fabianw96/fabianw96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.